Date of Award

 Hypotheses testing resulted in findings that: (a) Motives for volunteering (VFI Understanding and Values) are significant explanatory variables explained a range of 12.4% to 13.2% of the variation of organizational commitment; (b) Motives for volunteering (VFI Understanding, Values, and Protective and Enhancement) are significant explanatory variables explained a range of 15.6 % to 16.4% of the variation of satisfaction; (c) Motives for volunteering (VFI Social) explained a range of 1.4% to 1.8% of the variation of intention to leave; (d) Characteristics of volunteers (age), motives for volunteering (VFI Social), and organizational commitment explained a range of 16.3% to 17.5% of the variation of intention to leave volunteering in Marion County government.
 Although the Social function was found to be significant, this inconsistent with the findings of Clary et al. (1998) who found that the Social function was one of the less significant functions in a study of motives for volunteering of elderly volunteers.
 Future research should explain the relationships among volunteer motives, organizational commitment, satisfaction, and intention to leave on a broader scale in other government jurisdictions as well as a larger geographical area to strengthen the generalizability, and further psychometric evaluation of all scales used in this study should be conducted to examine the dimensionality of these scales.

 Salas, Gisela R., "Volunteer Functions, Satisfaction, Commitment, and Intention to Leave Government Volunteering" (2008).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 214.